Diogenesoftoronto/nimdude/README.md

 # Nimdude

 Nimdude is a personal site built with [Nim](https://nim-lang.org/) and Go (for the backend).
-It's a site that uses [Prologue](https://planety.github.io/prologue/) to generate pages, routing and views.
-And it uses karax as a frontend ui library.
-It's a work in progress, but it's a good example of how to use Prologue and Karax together.
+It uses [karax](https://github.com/karaxnim/karax) as a frontend ui library.
+It's a work in progress, but it's a good example of how to use Go and Karax together.

- The site showcases my skills as a software engineer specializing in Go backend development, as well as my interests in politics, philosophy, and VR.
+I initially started this project with using prologue but I decided against as server side generation of code is not what I am looking for.
+Instead I am going to be using karax to generate the html, and the nim rst2html library to generate the blog posts.
+I will also be using the nimble package manager to manage the dependencies.
+I will then use a Go backend to serve the static files and handle the api calls.
+Probably with encore as that is what I am currently using but I am considering just using the standard http library.
+Especially as I am not using any of the special features of encore for this project.
+I want to get more familiar with using the standard library and the basics.
+I can always continue using encore later.

+The same is the case for creating dockerfiles.
+I initially thought of doing so using Dagger, but I found this to be a bit difficult and maybe overkill for this project.
+A normal dockerfile generate via go should be fine and I can always use Dagger later aswell.

+The current plan is to take the generated rst2html and then pipe that through the html2karax to generate the karax code.
+I will then use the karax code to generate the html.
+If that sounds convulted and unnecessary it makes more sense if you think of it like taking a static base and adding the dynamic content to it later.
+I am not sure if this is the best way to do it, but it is the way I am going to do it for now.
+I will probably change it later.

 ## Movitivation